jhimes144/ClrScript/README.md

 ### Built For Real-Time

 ClrScript was created out of the need of having an embedded scripting language for the .Net ecosystem suitable for games and real-time applications, where performance is critical.
 ClrScript is extremely fast, nearly as fast as C#.
-It accomplishes this by employing full code analysis techniques for type specialization and other optimizations.
+It accomplishes this by employing whole code compile-time analysis techniques for type inference and other optimizations.
 ClrScript is directly compiled to CLR (Common Language Runtime) bytecode, which is then JIT compiled at runtime.
+ClrScript offers the flexibility of dynamic typing during development with the performance of static typing at runtime.

 Below is ClrScript benchmarks against other popular scripting languages for .Net